-Basic Skills Development is a multidisciplinary course that provide students continuing opportunities to receive supportive remediation in areas of reading, writing, mathematical computation, note taking, organization, social interaction, problem solving, and study skills.
+Basic Skills Development is a multidisciplinary course that provide students continuing opportunities to receive supportive remediation in areas of reading, writing, mathematical computation, note taking, organization, social interaction, problem solving, and study skills as determined by student need.
 Students also work to improve appropriate communication skills, which could lead to becoming a better self-advocate.